AndrewTownsley/react-form-validation/README.md

 ### -DOB must contain valid date(external library to do this??)

+    --Create a max character length for the date inputs, so that month can only be 2 digits, year 4 digits, etc...

 ### -Credit Card input must contain valid card number

 ### -CVC must contain 3 digit number